-Saxon Rix heads up the animation department of a video production company and discusses how Cartoon Animator (CTA) is his software of choice when he needs to meet tight deadlines for clients.
+Saxon Rix heads up the animation department of a video production company and discusses how Cartoon Animator (CTA) is his 2D animation software of choice when he needs to meet tight deadlines for clients.

 Cartoon Animator’s power and flexibility allow Saxon and his team to rig and animate custom characters in record time, saving valuable time and money.
 In this interview, Saxon also gives advice to other artists, animators and developers who work with or are considering Cartoon Animator for their business projects.

 “Cartoon Animator gives us the freedom to create our own characters and animations from scratch, all within a streamlined workflow.”Saxon Rix | Head of Animation & Tech – Stada Media